Chapter 2.16

 2.16.010 Established – Appointment – Control.

-There is hereby established in and for the city a police reserve corps.
-The corps, is so established as a voluntary organization composed of persons to be appointed by the chief of police of the city (hereinafter referred to in this chapter as the "chief").
-Each and all of the persons so appointed and composing the corps, shall receive a salary, equipment and clothing allowance as fixed and determined by the city council.
-The city shall furnish each member of the police reserve corps with state compensation and false arrest insurance.
+There is hereby established a police reserve corps.
+The corps is so established as a voluntary organization composed of persons to be appointed by the chief of police of the city (hereinafter referred to in this chapter as the “chief”).
+Each and all of the persons so appointed and composing the corps shall receive compensation and equipment as fixed and determined by the city council.
+All persons appointed pursuant to this chapter shall be considered volunteers and shall not be defined as employees pursuant to city personnel regulations.
+The city shall furnish each member of the police reserve corps with general liability insurance and worker’s compensation.
 The chief shall have complete authority and control over the corps.
-The chief may appoint as members of the corps any persons whom the chief deems to be qualified for membership.
+The chief may appoint as members of the corps any persons whom the chief deems to be qualified for membership, pursuant to the Commission on Peace Officer Standards and Training (POST) guidelines.
 (Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
 221 § 1, 1964)

 2.16.020 Mounted police unit.

-As a part of the police reserve corps referred to in Section 2.16.010, the chief of police is authorized to establish a mounted patrol unit.
+As a part of the police reserve corps referred to in PVEMC 2.16.010, the chief of police is authorized to establish a mounted patrol unit.
 Any mounted patrol unit shall furnish its own mount and tack.
 Members of the mounted patrol unit shall not be compensated.
 (Ord.
-399 § 1 (part), 1985)
+701 § 2 (Exh.
+1), 2012; Ord.
+399 § 1, 1985)

 2.16.040 Function.